 Welcome again to the last section of uber-black metal fantasy heartbreaker and one-man rpg army Xas Irkalla.
 This section is the moment supreme, where we see whether Xas Irkalla’s brutal combat system can be married to its dream-like setting of psychic coma-patients and nestled nightmare universes?
 Can James Vail lead us through the darkness or will he falter and stumble, revealed for a false prophet?
 The answer is…sort of.

-Xas Irkalla’s Adventure section begins on the wrong foot, with an almost OSR-like adventure generator that reads like a series of exploding tables and comes across as boring and lifeless for its simplicity and terseness.
-The keywords do not trigger an explosion of creativity within the mind but instead fall flat, generating dull combinations that, while technically functional, seem empty.
+Xas Irkalla’s Adventure section gets off on the wrong foot, with an almost OSR-like adventure generator that reads like a series of exploding tables and comes across as boring and lifeless for its simplicity and terseness.
+The keywords do not trigger an explosion of creativity within the mind but instead fall flat on its face, generating dull combinations of meaningless nouns that feel curiously flat.
+Not worth it.
 There is seldom enough time to get everyone together to do the most awesome shit you can imagine, and with all the promises Xas Irkalla offers for late-game excellence, you have enough shit to do without running throwaway fetch-quests.